drduh/YubiKey-Guide/README.md

 - If you receive the error, `Please insert the card with serial number: *` see [using of multiple keys](#using-multiple-keys).

 - If you receive the error, `There is no assurance this key belongs to the named user` or `encryption failed: Unusable public key` use `gpg --edit-key` to set `trust` to `5 = I trust ultimately`.

+- If you receive the error, `gpg: 0x0000000000000000: skipped: Unusable public key` or `encryption failed: Unusable public key` the sub-key may be expired and can no longer be used to encrypt nor sign messages.
+It can still be used to decrypt and authenticate, however.

 # Links